 - Store the data in a publicly accessible database and provide interpretation of results

-Utah Water Watch incorporates the past volunteer program, Utah Lake Watch and education programs Utah Stream Team and Stream Side Science.
-It is managed by USU Water Quality Extension in partnership with the Utah Division of Water Quality.
-It is a program that allows the public to cooperate with the UT DWQ in monitoring Utah’s lakes and streams.
+UWW incorporates the past volunteer program, Utah Lake Watch, and education programs, Utah Stream Team and Stream Side Science.
+It is managed by USU Water Quality Extension in partnership with the Utah Division of Water Quality (UDWQ).
+The UWW program allows the public to work with the UDWQ in monitoring Utah’s lakes and streams.

 UWW is a two tier monitoring program.
 To learn more about the different tiers, see our Monitoring page.